 Abstract.
-Pre-disaster planning and mitigation necessitates detailed spatial information about flood hazards and their associated risks.
-In the U.S., the FEMA Special Flood Hazard Area (SFHA) provides important information about areas subject to flooding during the 1% riverine or coastal event.
-The binary nature of flood hazard maps obscures the distribution of property risk inside

-- 5 of the SFHA and the residual risk outside of the SFHA, which can undermine mitigation efforts.
-Machine-learning techniques provide an alternative approach to estimating flood hazards across large spatial scales at low computational expense.
-This study presents a pilot study for the Texas Gulf Coast Region using Random Forest Classification to predict flood probability across a 30,523 km2 area.
-Using a record of National Flood Insurance Program (NFIP) claims dating back to 1976 and highresolution geospatial data, we generate a continuous flood hazard map for twelve USGS HUC-8 watersheds.
-Results indicate - 10 that the Random Forest model predicts flooding with a high sensitivity (AUC 0.895), especially compared to the existing FEMA regulatory floodplain.
-Our model identifies 649,000 structures with at least a 1% annual chance of flooding, roughly three times more than are currently identified by FEMA as flood prone.
+Pre-disaster planning and mitigation necessitate detailed spatial information about flood hazards and their associated risks.
+In the US, the Federal Emergency Management Agency (FEMA) Special Flood Hazard Area (SFHA) provides important information about areas subject to flooding during the 1% riverine or coastal event.
+The binary nature of flood hazard maps obscures the distribution of property risk inside of the SFHA and the residual risk outside of the SFHA, which can undermine mitigation efforts.
+Machine learning techniques provide an alternative approach to estimating flood hazards across large spatial scales at low computational expense.
+This study presents a pilot study for the Texas Gulf Coast region using random forest classification to predict flood probability across a 30523 km area.
+Using a record of National Flood Insurance Program (NFIP) claims dating back to 1976 and high-resolution geospatial data, we generate a continuous flood hazard map for 12 US Geological Survey (USGS) eight-digit hydrologic unit code (HUC) watersheds.
+Results indicate that the random forest model predicts flooding with a high sensitivity (area under the curve, AUC: 0.895), especially compared to the existing FEMA regulatory floodplain.
+Our model identifies 649 000 structures with at least a 1% annual chance of flooding, roughly 3 times more than are currently identified by FEMA as flood-prone.